 Hello, I’m Sarah.
-Thank you for visiting my blog documenting ongoing research into the weird and wonderful wrestling and boxing scene in New Cross and Deptford (although we might occasionally venture further afield) in the late-Victorian period (and we might occasionally go into the 20th century a bit by a decade or so).
+Thank you for visiting my blog documenting ongoing research into Jack Wannop and his weird and wonderful wrestling and boxing circle in New Cross and Deptford (although we might occasionally venture further afield) in the late-Victorian period (and we might occasionally go into the 20th century a bit by a decade or so).

-I live partly in Catford, south east London, and partly (mostly, tbh) on Twitter: @spookyjulie.
+I live partly in Hither Green, south east London, and partly (mostly, tbh) on Twitter: @spookyjulie

-Enormous thanks to: Geoffrey Thurley and the Friends of Brockley and Ladywell Cemeteries for helping me find Jack; everyone at Goldsmiths who has either encouraged my project or provided inspiration for it, including Professor Tim Crook, Professor Les Back and Dr John Price; Dr Alice Jones Bartoli and Dr Ben Swift for their thoughtful and generous help; Myko Clelland at Findmypast for both initiating and enabling my obsession with random dead people; and my colleagues, friends, and family for putting up with it.
+Enormous thanks to: Geoffrey Thurley and the Friends of Brockley and Ladywell Cemeteries for helping me find Jack; everyone at Goldsmiths who has either encouraged my project or provided inspiration for it, including Professor Tim Crook, Professor Les Back and Dr John Price; Dr Alice Jones Bartoli and Dr Ben Swift for their thoughtful and generous help; Tony, Danielle and Theresa of Wannop family fame, for your time and interest and the incredible photographs which made me cry; Myko Clelland at Findmypast for both initiating and enabling my obsession with random dead people; and my colleagues, friends, and family for putting up with it.